intel/llvm/sycl/doc/EnvironmentVariables.md

 A value for this environment value consists of a backend name, followed by a colon ( : ), followed by a device specifier (a named device type, a wildcard symbol ( * ) , or an exact numeric device id).
 This can optionally be followed by period ( . )  and then a sub-device specifier, which could be either a wildcard symbol ( * ) or an numeric index (using 0 based counting).
 Commas can be used to string multiple device specifiers behind any backend.
 Moreover, individual entries can be separated by semi-colons.

+Additionally, if a sub-device is chosen (via numeric index or wildcard), then an additional layer of partitioning can be specified.
+In other words, a sub-sub-device can be selected.
+Like sub-devices, this is done with a period ( . ) and a sub-sub-device specifier which is a wildcard symbol ( * ) or a numeric index.
+Example `ONEAPI_DEVICE_SELECTOR=opencl:level_zero.0.*.*` would partition device 0 into sub-devices and then partition each of those into sub-sub-devices.
+The range of grandchild sub-sub-devices would be the final devices available to the app, neither device 0, nor its child partitions would be in that list.

 Possible values of `backend` are:
 - `level_zero`